 - Serve: There is no better spaghetti sauce than bolognese.
 It’s a family favorite for a reason.
 Serve over cooked pasta of your choice and serve with basil leaves and grated Parmesan.

 Making ahead and freezing

 Allow the cooked sauce to cool to room temperature.
-Transfer the sauce to freezer safe containers or bags.
+Transfer the sauce to freezer safe containers or bags and freeze for up to 3 months.
 I like to portion out a few cups into each container to make for easier thawing.
 I also know that we usually use around 3 cups of bolognese with pasta so it makes sense to portion it out that way.
 Thaw the bolognese in the fridge overnight then transfer to a small saucepan and heat until bubbling.